Investigating Web Attacks Challenge Walkthrough (Let’s Defend)

 Answer: %27net%20user%20hacker%20Asd123!!%20/add%27

-This challenge demonstrates the importance of monitoring web server logs for suspicious activity and how attackers can chain together multiple vulnerabilities to compromise a system.
+This challenge highlights the importance of monitoring web server logs for suspicious activity and demonstrates how attackers chain multiple techniques to compromise systems.

-This walkthrough should help you approach the “Investigating Web Attacks Challenge” on Let’s Defend with confidence!
+I hope this walkthrough helps you approach the “Investigating Web Attacks Challenge” on Let’s Defend with confidence.